theatallah/Exploratory-Data-Analysis/README.md

 ## 2. Data Used:

-The data used is CSV File
+The data used is CSV File ,you can download here [csv file](//CSV FILES)